 If we step back and look at the travel advisory levels again, you see that the second level really isn’t that scary.
 The State Department isn’t asking you to reconsider your travel or telling you not to travel, they’re telling you to exercise caution.

-And guess what?
-You should be exercising caution as you travel no matter where you go!
+And guess what...you should be exercising caution as you travel no matter where in the world you are!

 You’re more likely to be a victim of theft than a victim of police harassment in China.
 For this reason, I recommend you review these 8 China travel safety tips as well as this list of common travel mistakes that most people make.

 Oh yea…and use common sense.
-Don’t steal from a store; don’t punch somebody in the face; don’t take pictures of the police.
+Don’t steal from a store; refrain from punching somebody in the face; don’t take pictures of the police.